callumlocke/grunt-cdnify/README.md

 Finds URLs of static resources in your HTML and CSS, and updates them to use your CDN host.

-Places it looks for URLs to convert:
+Any *local* URLs found in the following places will be prefixed with your specified `base` string:

 * `<img src="____">`
 * `<script src="____"></script>`
 * `<link rel="stylesheet" href="____">`
 * `background-image: url(____);` in your CSS

-Any *local* URLs found will be prefixed with a `base` string you provide.

 ## Basic usage